Viewing Configuration: Angled

-It’s also got decent enough glass quality to get you close range range shots out to 100 yards.
-But, for really intense, precise, and long range shots on your once-in-a-lifetime trophy hit, you might want to spend more than $50 to get that kind of image quality and long distance ranging.
-Check out this page for some other spotters worth looking if you need long distance ranging.
+It's also got decent enough glass quality to get you close range range shots out to 100 yards.
+But, for really intense, precise, and long range shots on your once-in-a-lifetime trophy hit, you might want to spend more than to get that kind of image quality and long distance spotting.
+Check out these other spotters worth looking at if you need long distance ranging.

 On paper, this spotting scope should be able to at least get you out to the 200-300 yard range.
 Celestron suggests that you even take it to the outdoor range and get some great use there.
 But...

 In practice, this LandScout scope really only performs well in the 100 yard range with splatter targets and larger bullet rounds.